Dadmiš: Character

 The character of Dadmiš is unknown.
 Dennis Pardee considers her to be a goddess of healing.
 His assumption relies on the equation between her and the Mesopotamian goddess Šuzianna, attested in the trilingual edition of the Weidner god list from Ugarit. Šuzianna was recognized as a healing goddess, and as such could be described as a Gula-like figure.
 It has also been pointed out that Išḫara, who could be referred to with the epithet belet da-ad-me, "lady of the dwellings," which might be etymologically related to the name of Dadmiš, could be regarded as a divine healer as well.
 Aaron Tugendhaft assumes that Dadmiš is additionally equated with Zababa in another line of the same document.

 On the basis of her possible relation to Tadmuštum, Manfred Krebernik proposes that Dadmiš was an underworld deity.
 He also suggests she was associated with Resheph and might have been regarded as his wife in Ugaritic tradition.
 According to Nicolas Wyatt, both of them belonged to the group referred to as "the gods who help Baal" (Ugaritic: il t‘ḏr b‘l).
 However, Dennis Pardee does not consider either of them to be closely associated with Baal.

-Dadmiš in the Ugaritic texts
+Attestations in the Ugaritic texts

-In four Ugaritic god lists, Dadmiš appears between Resheph and the assembly of the gods.
+In four Ugaritic god lists, Dadmiš appears between Resheph and the "assembly of the gods".
 In another similar document, she is present between two different deities whose names are not fully preserved.
 She also belonged to the Hurrian pantheon of the city.
 In a Hurrian ritual text, she follows Teššub, Kušuḫ and Ea and precedes Šauška.

 While best attested in the god lists, Dadmiš is also present in other types of religious texts.
-In one such document, an offering list, she occurs after Yarikh, Anat of Saphon and Pidray, who all receive the same animal, a ram, as a sacrifice (Anat also receives a bull).
-In another, she follows Resheph, who receives a ram like her.
+In an offering list, she occurs after Yarikh, Anat of Saphon and Pidray, who all receive the same animal, a ram, as a sacrifice (Anat also receives a bull).
+In another, she follows Resheph; both of them are listed as recipients of sacrificial rams.

-While she was actively worshiped, she is absent from Ugaritic myths.
+Despite the aforementioned evidence for the worship of Dadmiš, she is absent from known Ugaritic myths.